catenax-eV/catenax-ev.github.io/docs/standards/CX-0012-BusinessPartnerDataPoolAPI/CX-0012-BusinessPartnerDataPoolAPI.md

 3. Data Governance: The Pool API is the basis for a data governance framework and helps to enforce data quality standards, such as data completeness, accuracy, and consistency.
 This helps to ensure that business partner data is of high quality and can be trusted for use in various business processes.
 4. Interoperability: The Pool API provides an interoperable and standardized way to access business partner data, ensuring both Core Service Provider interchangeability and streamlined data accessibility for all consumers of the API.

-There is a reference implementation for the Pool API on GitHub.
+There is a reference implementation for the [Business Partner Data Pool API (6.1.x)](https://github.com/eclipse-tractusx/bpdm/tree/3579e50d6200b6a7ce2a9da811475cff4cbffe06/bpdm-pool-api/src/main/kotlin/org/eclipse/tractusx/bpdm/pool/api) on GitHub.
 It is part of a Spring Boot Kotlin open-source software project under the hood of the Eclipse Foundation and follows the Apache 2.0 licenses.

-For the complete and up-to-date API setup refer to the following website: https://github.com/eclipse-tractusx/bpdm
+For the complete and up-to-date BPDM setup refer to the [Eclipse Tractus-X BPDM GitHub repository (6.1.x)](https://github.com/eclipse-tractusx/bpdm/blob/3579e50d6200b6a7ce2a9da811475cff4cbffe06/README.md).

-For an architecture overview refer to the ARC42 documentation: https://github.com/eclipse-tractusx/bpdm/tree/92963a535c3c7bc9882afc885267ada6ed04930d/docs/arc42
+For an architecture overview refer to the [BPDM ARC42 documentation (6.1.x)](https://github.com/eclipse-tractusx/bpdm/tree/3579e50d6200b6a7ce2a9da811475cff4cbffe06/docs/architecture).

 To use the Pool API in the BPDM use case apart from this standard, the following other standards should be considered by all participants for which this standard is relevant:

-- CX-0018 Dataspace Connectivity 3.0.0
+- CX-0018 Dataspace Connectivity 3.1.0

 ### 1.3 CONFORMANCE AND PROOF OF CONFORMITY